alexeitkch/readme/README.md

-- 👋 Hi, I’m @alexeitkch
+- 👋 Hi, I’m Aleksey!
-- 👀 I’m interested in iOS development
+- 👀 I’m interested in iOS programming
 - 🌱 I’m currently learning Objective-C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on other content github
 - 📫 How to reach me alexei.tkch@gmail.com

 <!---